PROCEDURES FOR EMERGENCY AND NON-EMERGENCY COMMITMENTS

-If you have a family member or friend that you believe requires immediate treatment for either a mental illness or chemical dependency, you may go to the Columbia Area Mental Health Center (CAMHC) located at 2715 Colonial Drive Suite 200-B or a nearby emergency room, if after hours, and request an Emergency Commitment, also known as a Detention Order.
+If you have a family member or friend that you believe requires immediate treatment for a mental illness and/or chemical dependency you may contact the Columbia Area Mental Health Center at (803)898-8888 or if after hours the Community Crisis Response and Intervention (CCRI) at 833-364-2274 (833-DMH-CCRI), and they will request an Emergency Commitment, also known as a Detention Order if appropriate.
+The CCRI operating hours are 24/7.
 The CAMHC operating hours are Monday through Friday, 8:30 am to 5:00 pm.
-The phone number is 898-8888.
 The requirements for a Detention Order are as follows:

 - The individual must pose an immediate threat to self or others.